spiral/docs/docs/en/framework/container.md

 ## InvokerInterface

-In some cases, you might want to invoke a desired method with auto wiring all of it's dependencies.
+In some cases, you might want to invoke a desired method with auto wiring all of its dependencies.
 You can use `Spiral\Core\InvokerInterface` for that purpose:

-### Invoke object's instance method
+### Invoke an instance method of the object

 ```php
 public function invokeMethod(\Spiral\Core\InvokerInterface $invoker): mixed